 Sometimes, for reasons beyond our control, a project gets canceled after you’ve started working on it.
 For freelancers without a contract, it might mean that they won’t get paid for the work they have already done until the notice of cancellation.

 A kill fee clause saves you from being the disadvantaged party in case a project gets axed.
 It makes sure you’re paid for how much of the work already done since you have spent your time and effort on it, both of which could be spent on other projects that you may have on the side.

 Different freelancers charge different kill fee.
 Some have an elaborate stage-by-stage kill fee schedule.
 Others charge a flat 50% and some charge as low as 25%.
 It depends on what seems fair to you – the point is to deliver some form of compensation on the work that has been done but won’t be put to use.

 Depending on the kind of freelancing you do, there are different copyright options available.
 Freelance writers have the most copyright options such as first serial rights, print rights, electronic rights, etc. For most freelancers though it boils down to owning the rights until the final payment is made.

 Copyrighting your work is a must if you want to avoid having a client run away without paying for your work or use it without permission.
 On the other hand, It’s also a form of protection for your client.
 If they have made full payment, they have already bought the copyrights from you, hence they know, and should expect to not find the work done anywhere elsewhere.

-Having deadline will also allow you to schedule your future work even before you start working on them yet.
-This ensures that you don’t take in two projects that need to run simultaneously and yet stil be able to keep your working schedule filled, giving your income a bit more stability.
+Having deadline will also allow you to schedule your future work even before you start working on them.
+This ensures that you don’t take in two projects that need to run simultaneously and yet still be able to keep your working schedule filled, giving your income a bit more stability.